Kyenret/codepath-IOS101-wordleproject/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Set the correct background color depending on the style that is passed in
+- [x] Add more possible words to choose from

 ## Video Walkthrough